Woodcroft College

-Woodcroft College is an independent, private Anglican, co-educational day school for students from ELC to Year 12, located on Bains Road in the southern Adelaide suburb of Morphett Vale, South Australia.
-Despite being named for the southern Adelaide suburb of Woodcroft, the College is situated in the suburb of Morphett Vale.
+Woodcroft College is an independent, private Anglican, co-educational, international, day school for students from ELC to Year 12, located on Bains Road in the southern Adelaide suburb of Morphett Vale, South Australia.
+Despite being named for the southern Adelaide suburb of Woodcroft, the college is situated in the suburb of Morphett Vale.
 Founded in 1989, Woodcroft College celebrated its Silver Jubilee in 2014 after 25 years of operation.